Manganese dioxide: Chemical manganese dioxide

+The above reaction is an example of potassium permanganate reacting to make manganese dioxide.

+Most reactions with potassium permanganate are known to make brown manganese dioxide as a byproduct, where potassium permanganate undergoes a Redox reaction where it reduces and oxidizes a compound with manganese dioxide byproduct.

 Electrolytic manganese dioxide

 Electrolytic manganese dioxide (EMD) is used in zinc–carbon batteries together with zinc chloride and ammonium chloride.
 EMD is commonly used in zinc manganese dioxide rechargeable alkaline (Zn RAM) cells also.
 For these applications, purity is extremely important.
 EMD is produced in a similar fashion as electrolytic tough pitch (ETP) copper: The manganese dioxide is dissolved in sulfuric acid (sometimes mixed with manganese sulfate) and subjected to a current between two electrodes.
 The MnO_{2} dissolves, enters solution as the sulfate, and is deposited on the anode.

 Reactions

 The important reactions of MnO_{2} are associated with its redox, both oxidation and reduction.

 Reduction

 MnO_{2} is the principal precursor to ferromanganese and related alloys, which are widely used in the steel industry.
 The conversions involve carbothermal reduction using coke: